-Term of office
+1. Term of office

-1. (1) Subject to clause 4, a member shall hold office for such term not exceeding 3 years as is specified in the instrument of appointment, but may from time to time be re-appointed.

-(2) A person appointed under clause 2 or 3 shall hold office for such term as is specified in the instrument of appointment, but may from time to time be re-appointed.
+- (1) Subject to clause 4, a member shall hold office for such term not exceeding 3 years as is specified in the instrument of appointment, but may from time to time be reappointed. - (2) A person appointed under clause 2 or 3 shall hold office for such term as is specified in the instrument of appointment, but may from time to time be reappointed.

-Deputy chairman
+2. Deputy chairman

-2. (1) The Governor may appoint as deputy chairman a person qualified for appointment as chairman under section 58M (2) (a).

-(2) The deputy chairman shall act as chairman during the illness or absence of the chairman and while so acting shall have, and may perform, the functions of the chairman.
+- (1) The Governor may appoint as deputy chairman a person qualified for appointment as chairman under section 58M(2)(a). - (2) The deputy chairman shall act as chairman during the illness or absence of the chairman, or during a vacancy in the office of chairman, and while so acting shall have, and may perform, the functions of the chairman.

-Deputy members
+3. Deputy members

-3. (1) The Governor may appoint a person having a like qualification or being nominated in the same manner as the member for whom the person is a deputy to act in the place of a member of the Legal Costs Committee and may terminate such an appointment at any time.

-(2) A person appointed under subclause (1) is, during the illness or absence of the member for whom the person is the deputy, entitled to act as a member in place of that member and, when so acting as a member, has and may perform the functions of that member.
+- (1) The Governor may appoint a person having a like qualification or being nominated in the same manner as the member for whom the person is a deputy to act in the place of a member of the Legal Costs Committee and may terminate such an appointment at any time. - (2) A person appointed under subclause (1) is, during the illness or absence of the member for whom the person is the deputy, entitled to act as a member in place of that member and, when so acting as a member, has and may perform the functions of that member.

-Removal and resignation
+4. Removal and resignation